Parent’s Handbook

 At Smart Start Learning Centre, we believe children are competent, capable, curious and rich in potential.
 Our program therefore will promote the health, safety, nutrition and well-being of all children in our care so that this potential can be reached.
 We will support positive and responsive interactions among our children, parents, and staff.
 We will encourage our children to interact and communicate in a positive way and support their ability to self-regulate.
 We will foster our children’s exploration, play and inquiry by providing child-initiated and adult-supported experiences.
 Our teachers will plan for and create positive learning environments and experiences in which each child’s learning and development will be supported.
 Our program will incorporate indoor and outdoor play, as well as active play, rest and quiet time, into the day, and give consideration to the individual needs of each child at our centre.
 In order to meet these goals, we will foster the engagement of and ongoing communication with parents about the program and their children.

 We will involve local community partners and allow those partners to support our children, their families and staff, support staff, and others who interact with our children at our child care centre in relation to continuous professional learning.
-We will document and review the impact of these strategies set out herein, on our children and their families.

 We Believe in…